-Deloitte Ireland LLP

-Chartered Accountants and Statutory Audit Firm

-Deloitte & Touche House

-Earlsfort Terrace

-Dublin 2.
+Deloitte Ireland LLP Chartered Accountants and Statutory Audit Firm Deloitte & Touche House 29 Earlsfort Terrace Dublin 2 employees worldwide and are members of the Power Financial Corporation Group of companies.
+GWL is a wholly owned subsidiary of Lifeco which is incorporated in Canada and listed on the Toronto Stock Exchange.